Trimper's Rides: History

 Daniel B. Trimper and his wife, Margaret, arrived in Ocean City in 1890.
 By 1893, they were owners of boardwalk property between South Division and South First Streets, including two hotels: The Eastern Shore and the Sea Bright.

-Rebuilding the Sea Bright in 1900 following a severe storm, the Trimpers modeled the new structure after Great Britain's Windsor Castle.
+In 1900, the Trimpers rebuilt the Sea Bright after a severe storm had damaged the hotel; they modeled its new structure after Great Britain's Windsor Castle.
 The two hotels, together with a theater and an amusement park, became known as Windsor Resort.

-In 1912 Daniel Trimper purchased a massive carousel from the Herschell-Spillman Company in North Tonawanda, NY.
-It was 50 feet in diameter, with the only other carousel made by the firm at that time having been sent to Coney Island, and that one was later destroyed by fire.
+In 1912, Daniel Trimper purchased a massive carousel from the Herschell-Spillman Company in North Tonawanda, NY.
+It was 50 feet (15.24 m.) in diameter, with the only other carousel made by the firm at that time having been sent to Coney Island, which was later destroyed in a fire.

 The carousel's 45 animals, three chariots, and one rocking chair were driven by a steam engine, with rides originally costing a nickel.
-It is now classified as one of the oldest still operating carousels in the nation.
+It is now classified as one of the oldest still-operating carousels in the nation.
 The carousel was declared a historic landmark in 2007.

 In the 1950s, the Trimper family added outdoor rides.
 The pace of expansion has increased since the mid-1960s, with a new ride being added nearly every year.

-Trimper's son, Daniel, Jr., managed Windsor Resort Corporation after his father's death and served as mayor of Ocean City for 16 years.
-In 1964, Granville Trimper teamed up with Bill Tracy to create the Haunted House.
-In 1965, WWII veteran, Daniel Trimper III, was handed leadership of the park and nearly doubled its size with the purchase of the land and attractions of Melvin Amusements.
-Five years later, John and Maria Bilious were hired to restore the cherished Herschell-Spillman Carousel to its formal glory.
+Trimper's son, Daniel Jr., managed Windsor Resort Corporation after his father's death and served as mayor of Ocean City for 16 years.
+In 1964, Granville Trimper collaborated with Bill Tracy to create the Haunted House.
+In 1965, a WWII veteran, Daniel Trimper III, was handed leadership of the park and nearly doubled its size with the purchase of the land and attractions of Melvin Amusements.
+Five years later, John and Maria Bilious were hired to restore the cherished Herschell-Spillman Carousel to its former glory.

-Dan Trimper III retired in 1981, passing the reins to his cousin Granville Trimper.
+Dan Trimper III retired in 1981, passing the reigns to his cousin Granville Trimper.
 The most popular ride in the outdoor park was bought in 1985: the triple loop boomerang "Tidal Wave" roller coaster.

-In 2020 and 2021, Trimper Rides held a Weekly Farmers Market during the season on Fridays from 9 am-12 pm.
-As of 2022, they have discontinued the Farmer's Market.

-In 2021, Trimper Rides hosted a Winter Carnival with local vendors, discounted select rides, and games.
-Also in 2021, Trimper's Rides owned an arcade on the boardwalk, Boardwalk Games, which is now permanently closed.

-Beginning In 2021, Trimper Rides began construction on an outdoor food hall.
-Trimper Rides previously owned or leased space to The Red Apple, Jessica’s Fudge House, Chick-Fil-A, Nana’s Hot Chicken, Smoked BBQ, On The Boards, and Sticky Fingers.

-In 2022 the park opened Trimper Treats, Trimper Sweets, and Trimper Carousel Corner.
+Trimper’s Rides also operates an arcade on the boardwalk, Marty’s Playland which has been open since the 1940’s with a variety of new and classic games.